Running Effective Retrospectives

 In an agile practice, the product owner should not be the only person that has a say in the way things are run.
 In fact, that would be a huge mistake.
 They aren’t the ones getting their hands dirty in the daily processes that ultimately shape the outcome of the project.
-Properly-run, effective retrospectives create transparency that empowers your team.
+Properly-run, effective retrospectives empower your team.

 The precedent set in effective retrospectives will reverberate throughout your organization.
-39% of employees in a recent survey stated that they believe that people in their organization don’t communicate enough.
+39% of employees state they believe that people in their organization don’t communicate enough.
 A more collaborative group meeting can lead to designing more collaborative processes, and an environment that is open to taking the thoughts and feelings of every team member into account.

 Over time, this will lift the spirits of your team.
 They will each feel like their analysis is receiving due consideration, whether or not their recommendations are prioritized.
 A great retrospective brings your team closer together by helping each member voice their opinions in a transparent and communicative environment.

 A beneficial retrospective after a sprint can reshape the outcome of entire projects.
 Retrospectives are an excellent tool for risk mitigation.
 They allow you to discover and remedy issues as early in the process as possible.
 By enabling your team to share openly in a transparent environment, they will be more likely to identify and point out issues in your project management or production processes.